Looking to add a X (formerly Twitter) feed to your Squarespace website? We're going to show you how.

 - User - As you probably guessed, pulling content from a user account means that you're aggregating all of the tweets from a single user.

-To choose the content that best fits your needs, you'll select your source (see Step 4 below).
+To choose the content that best fits your needs, you'll select your source (see Step 3 below).

-Twitter feed example
+3 embedded Twitter feed examples

 First thing's first.
-You need a social media aggregator that works for Twitter.
-This is an app that basically connects your social media content to your website, so that it will automatically update (without you having to copy and paste embed code every time you want to add a new tweet).
+You need a social media aggregator that works for X. This is an app that basically connects your social media content to your website, so that it will automatically update (without you having to copy and paste embed code every time you want to add a new tweet).

 You also need to choose the approval status.
 You have two options:

 - Needs approval - None of your tweets will show up on your website unless you manually approve them.
 You must approve each tweet.
 You can log in once a week, once a month, or whenever you want to add new content.
+We highly recommend this option if you pulling content from

-4. Select Twitter as your content source
+3. Select X as your content source

 Most likely it will be working correctly.
 If not, reach out to support.

-Next, it's time to curate your Twitter feed.
+Now it's time to curate your Twitter feed.

 If you selected automatic approval, you should delete any posts you don't want showing up on your Squarespace site.
 But if you opted for manual approval, you will need to check all of the posts you do want to embed.